atlas-bi/website/src/docs/automation_hub/tasks.md

 First set the output file type and name.
 The file name can use python type data parameters.
 See the [parameters](/docs/automation_hub/parameters/) page for more parameter options.

+Leave the type and name blank if you are moving files and want to keep the original names.

 If needed, the file can be sent inside a zip folder.

 Additional characters can be appended to each line in the file.